Common issues and resolutions for Power Apps

 For information about limitations and best practices when you use a Barcode control, see Scan a barcode.

-Changing a Title field in an entity
+Changing a Title field in a table

 Apps that connect to on-premises SharePoint